Aziz2612/S-and-OP-Diagnostic-and-Recovery-Analysis/README.md

 ---

-## Disclaimer
+## ⚠️ Disclaimer

-This project uses synthetic data created for analytical and portfolio purposes.
+This project uses **synthetic data** created for analytical and portfolio purposes.